bmccary/phs-roster/README.md

 # Status

 I'm waiting on you to confirm this process works for you.
+Once you've got this working, I'll hack together `spreadsheet-of-text-NetIDs-to-spreadsheet-of-images-and-whatnot` script.